nogdb/libnogdb/CONTRIBUTING.md

 and merge it.
 Please make sure that you basically understand and follow our development guideline prior to starting the contribution.
 However, we do not seriously restrict to the current guideline that much.
 If you have a better idea, we are always accept it.

+## Contributor License Agreements

+We need to add you to the list of contributors if you want to contribute to NogDB.
+It is compulsory to sign [our CLA](http://nogdb.org/community/cla) before starting the contribution.
+Please take a few second to access the CLA and sign it.

 ## Workflow
 We simply follow Gitflow workflow by Vincent Driessen for branching model.
 There are six kinds of branches in our project:
  - `master` - The most stable branch that is ready to use in production.